 In 2003, Frank’s son Joe enrolled at Washington State University to complete a Bachelor of Science degree in Food Science and Human Nutrition.
 He then pursued his Master of Science degree in Clinical Human Nutrition.

 In 2012, Frank enrolled at Bastyr University to pursue a medical degree, leaving the farm and processing facility under Joe’s management.

-Joe Stout now lives on the farm with his wife, Elizabeth, and their six (soon to be seven) children.
+Joe Stout now lives on the farm with his wife, Elizabeth, and their children.
 “I think we are the largest goat milk producer in Washington and probably Oregon too,” says Joe.
 “Our business exists because people really thrive on goat milk.
 Goat milk is very allergen friendly.”
 Alternatives such as nut milk do not offer the dense nutrients that dairy milk has.

 At Stout Family Farm, just outside Centralia, approximately five-hundred goats are milked twice a day, twenty-six at a time.
 The goats live well here.
 They graze on pasture and no antibiotics or hormones are used.
 They also enjoy organic apple cider vinegar.

 Barley fodder is grown hydroponically to feed the goats in the rainy season when the fields are wet.
 Barley is the one grain that can still be found without GMOs.
 One ton of barley is grown in a week’s time, based only on the energy in the seed.
 It is easily digestible for the animals and contains three times the nutrients.

 “It’s a game changer for us, to bring the pasture to the animals,” says Joe, explaining that the first time the goats were fed the fodder, they looked at it cautiously until one tried some.
 Then they all quickly followed.
 Soon there was fodder flying everywhere in a feeding frenzy.